In House Separations: Living In the Same House While Legally Separated

-To be separated means one of the parties has left the marriage and with the intent not to return.
-So, the short answer to "Can we be separated while living in the same house?" is no. Normally, when two people separate, it’s only natural that they start to live separately, too.
+To be separated means one of the parties has left the marriage with the intent not to return.
+Many times, we are asked "Can we be separated while living in the same house?" - the short answer for Virginia residents is NO. Normally, when two people separate, it’s only natural that they start to live separately, too.
 Still, these days, because of the bad economy and difficult personal finances, sometimes people are forced to try living separately in the same house.

 Even if you find that separation in the same home is a financial necessity for you, you should make sure that you and your husband are living as separately as you would be if you had separate homes.
 Think of all the things you would have to do on your own if your husband weren’t living with you, and make sure that you take care of things on your own and without expecting a contribution from him.
 You should be making your own dinner and washing your own dishes.
 You should be changing your own oil in your car (or going to Jiffy Lube to have it done), and cutting your own grass.

-Follow this checklist to help ensure that your divorce is granted the first time:
+Follow this checklist to ensure your divorce is granted:

 - Use separate bedrooms.